 Shade Gap is a tiny borough located in the state of Pennsylvania.
 With a population of 78 people and just one neighborhood, Shade Gap is the 1124th largest community in Pennsylvania.
-Shade Gap has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Shade Gap was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Shade Gap is a blue-collar town, with 44.74% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Shade Gap is a borough of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Shade Gap who work in sales jobs (18.42%), food service (15.79%), and healthcare (10.53%).